 a) You, or anyone in your household, has any Covid-19 symptoms (cough, fever, loss of or change in your sense of taste or smell).

 b) You, or anyone in your household, has had a positive Covid-19 test in the previous 10 days.

 c) You have been contacted by the Government’s “Test and Trace” programme and told to isolate.

-d) You, or anyone in your household, has been in close contact with someone infected, suspected or diagnosed with COVID-19 in the last 10 days.
+d) You, or anyone in your household or bubble, has been in close contact with someone infected, suspected or diagnosed with COVID-19 in the last 10 days.

 e) You have recently returned from a Country that is NOT on the UK Government’s “safe travel corridor” list and you are required to quarantine.

 Restrictions If in force and you live in an area with National, Local or Regional Restrictions then you must check and follow the specific Government Guidance for your area.
 If Government Guidance allows, then you are welcome to attend one of our outdoor events, subject to this Code Of Practice.
-There should be no socialising or mingling with people you do not live with before or after your event.
-You must not socialise indoors with people from other households such as in a pub, restaurant or café.
 It is your responsibility to check your relevant Government Guidance and comply with any restrictions.